GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

             Do not select a network at this time.
 If more than one identical "EFI boot" option is shown, guess and repeat if boot is not successful.

-    5. If the computer boots into its regular OS rather than presenting you with a boot device or BIOS configuration screen, you probably pressed the wrong button, or waited too long.
-        1. Hold down your laptop's power button for 10 seconds.
-(The screen may turn black sooner than that; keep holding it down.)
+        If, while trying to get into either the BIOS or boot device selection menu, the computer boots into its regular operating system, the wrong button may have been pressed, or not pressed soon enough.
+Hold down the power button for a full ten seconds, even if the screen turns black sooner, and turn the computer back on.
-        2. Turn the laptop back on and try again.
-Spam the appropriate button(s) repeatedly as it boots.
-        3. If the computer boots *immediately* to where it left off, you probably didn't hold down the power button long enough.
+        Repeat this step, tapping the appropriate button(s) repeatedly as it boots.
+If the computer boots *immediately* to where it left off, the power button was not held down long enough and should be held down again.
-    6. You'll see a menu that says "GNU GRUB" at the top of the screen.
-    Select the option "Try Ubuntu without installing" and press Enter.
-    7. The computer should boot into the USB's Ubuntu desktop.
+    3. On successful reboot, the "GNU GRUB" menu will appear.
+Select the option "Try Ubuntu without installing" and press "Enter".
+The computer should boot into the USB's Ubuntu desktop.

 2. Enable WiFi connectivity.
     1. Click the cone-shaped WiFi icon near the right side of the menu bar.